-Sixty-nine percent of long-term care facilities that registered their PPE needs with Get Us PPE between August and November had no supply left of at least one type of personal protective equipment (PPE), including nitrile gloves, surgical masks, and isolation gowns.
+Sixty-nine percent of nursing homes and assisted living facilities that registered their PPE needs with Get Us PPE between August and November had no supply left of at least one type of personal protective equipment (PPE), including nitrile gloves, surgical masks, and isolation gowns.

 As the PPE crisis continues to scourge the nation, Get Us PPE keeps ardently working to provide underserved communities with protective equipment.
 Among these communities, long-term care facilities, which include nursing homes, skilled nursing facilities, and assisted living facilities, continue to report shortages.

 Between August and the end of October this year, Get Us PPE collected data from long-term care facilities requesting PPE.
 69% stated they were out of one or more types of PPE, while 36% both lacked PPE and had at least one confirmed COVID case.
 This reflects a shocking PPE crisis in some of our nation’s most at-risk communities.
 According to The COVID Tracking Project, long-term care facilities account for 40% of COVID-19 deaths in the US, despite making up only 1% of the population.

 This shortage is part of a larger trend.
 At Get Us PPE, October was the third consecutive month in which over 70% of facilities requesting PPE had no supply of one or more types of protective equipment.
 Get Us PPE reports more than 16,900 requests for PPE their database, and, between August and October, long-term care facilities made up 18% of requests.